Burt Talcott: Political career

 Talcott served on the Monterey County, California Board of Supervisors and was president of the county board.
 Talcott was elected to the 88th United States Congress as a Republican and served an additional seven terms (January 3, 1963 – January 3, 1977) before losing his seat in 1976 to Leon Panetta in a close race, as Panetta prevailed with 53% of the vote.
+Talcott voted in favor of the Civil Rights Acts of 1964, and the Voting Rights Act of 1965.
+He voted for the initial House Resolution of the Civil Rights Act of 1968 but voted against the final Senate amendments to the Act.

 Following his loss, Talcott engaged in a variety of private and public legislative work.

 Personal life

-He resided in Tacoma, Washington with his son and daughter-in-law, Ron & "Gigi" Talcott.
+He resided in Tacoma, Washington, with his son and daughter-in-law, Ron & "Gigi" Talcott.
 He always made time for his faith and his family.
 He was elected to serve on the Charter Review Commission Dist.
 7 Pos.
 3 of Pierce County.
 His wife, Lee Taylor, whom he married in 1942, died in 2010.
-He died in Tacoma on July 29, 2016 at the age of 96.
+He died in Tacoma on July 29, 2016, at the age of 96.
 Both Lee and Burt played active roles in the raising of their two grandchildren and six great-grandchildren.
 He could be found supporting his alma mater, Stanford, and making milkshake bets with his great-grandson over the outcome of their football games.
 The year he passed, he took a 10-hour road trip to Idaho, just to watch his 3rd eldest great-granddaughter graduate from high school.